 Whilst also studying the work of other great horsemen such as Richard Caldwell, Ray Hunt, Tom Dorrance and Anja Beran, and not forgetting the greatest teachers of them all - the horses!

 Emma specialises in handling the wild or untouched equine, she has spent time abroad and in the UK observing and working with feral horses and believes that studying the behaviour and interactions of horses in their natural environment allows us a much clearer insight into the true nature of the horse and therefore our domestic equines.

 Emma re-starts a great amount of 'remedial' horses, many of which come to her as a last chance before being pts.
 Several of Emma's own horses were gifted to her as unmanageable and now have very happy, successful careers under saddle.

-Based in Mid Devon and working across the UK Emma helps a wide variety of horses and their humans, loading problems, ridden and ground handling issues, re-starting and wild horse handling are several of the areas in which she specialises.
+Based in Mid Devon Emma helps a wide variety of horses and their humans, loading problems, ridden and ground handling issues, re-starting and wild horse handling are several of the areas in which she specialises.

-She uses a quiet, positive approach, instilling confidence in both the horse and handler, creating a balanced partnership based on understanding and trust.
+She uses a quiet, positive approach, instilling confidence in both the horse and handler, creating a foundation based on understanding and trust.